Skip to content

 API Stability

-We’ve had a bit of API thrash and regressions in the past and we’re going to work diligently to ease the pain of staying current with robolectric releases.
-We’ll be deprecating APIs before their removal and providing guidance on migration.
-We do expect a few more large and high-benefit API changes in the coming major releases, but we’ll do our best to minimize their impact.
-We’ll be careful to document changes in release notes.
+We've had a bit of API thrash and regressions in the past, and we're going to work diligently to ease the pain of staying current with robolectric releases.
+We'll be deprecating APIs before their removal and providing guidance on migration.
+We do expect a few more large and high-benefit API changes in the coming major releases, but we'll do our best to minimize their impact.
+We'll be careful to document changes in release notes.

 Documentation